Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 #### Issues:

 - Output current of this circuit quite sensitive to VDD
-- For a less sensitive solution, the circuit must bias itself, i.e Iref must be some how derived from Iout
+- For a less sensitive solution, the circuit must bias itself, i.e Iref must be somehow derived from Iout

 ### Self-Biased Current Mirror & its Issues

-- The idea of self bias is that if Iout is to be ultimate independent of the Iref can be a replica of iout.
+- The idea of self-bias is that if Iout is to be ultimate independent of the Iref can be a replica of iout.
 - MP1 and MP2 copy Iout and define Iref
-Since each diode coonnected device feed from a current source, Iout and Iref arerelative independent of Vdd.
+Since each diode-connected device feed from a current source, Iout and Iref are relative independents of Vdd.

 ![Screenshot from 2021-10-21 12-26-14](https://user-images.githubusercontent.com/80625515/138248033-f48c731f-77c0-4864-81bf-2751d42ab58f.png)

 #### Issues:

-- The circuit is governed by one equation; Iout=K x Iref, hence can support any amount of current.
+- The circuit is governed by one equation; Iout=K x Iref hence can support any amount of current.
 - To uniquely define the currents, another constraint must be added in the circuit

 ![Screenshot from 2021-10-21 12-27-29](https://user-images.githubusercontent.com/80625515/138247770-d12aa7d8-d66d-42fa-8142-058901e8422b.png)